 - The queen will continue to lay eggs, as usual, but workers will create queen cups ready to produce new queens

 - Workers will stop feeding the queen, starving her to lighten her up for her forthcoming flight

 - Along with about half of the colony, she will take off from the hive, collectively forming the swarm, to a temporary location as they look for a new home.
 In effect, the colony has just reproduced and the queen has left the original hive forever.

 It is worth noting an important aspect of this process.
-The colony decides when to prepare new queen and the colony stops feeding the existing queen, so she can fly.
-In essence, the colony as a whole – made up primarily of workers – decide when to swarm and the fate of the queen.
+The colony decides when to prepare a new queen and the colony stops feeding the existing queen, so she can fly.
+In essence, the colony as a whole – made up primarily of workers – decides when to swarm and the fate of the queen.

 Death to Her Sisters

-After the swarm has left, new queens cells will start to hatch.
+After the swarm has left, new queen cells will start to hatch.
 The first queen to hatch will make a choice.
 She can remain in the hive and become the new queen or she can take some of the bees with her and swarm.
 Remaining in the hive is the more common decision, in which case her first task is indicative of the tough life in the hive.